mhtajan/ivanti-csv-xsls-import/README.md

    APIKEY=APIKEY
    ```

+4. Create the following folders in the application directory to manage processed, unprocessed, and failed files:

+   - `processed`: To store successfully processed files.
+   - `unprocessed`: To store files waiting for processing.
+   - `failed`: To store files that failed to import.

-4. Start the application.
+5. Start the application.

    ```bash
    npm start
    ```

-5. The application will run in the background, periodically checking for new import jobs and executing them according to the configured schedule.
+6. The application will run in the background, periodically checking for new import jobs and executing them according to the configured schedule.

 ## Configuration